learn-co-curriculum/python-p3-fileio/README.md

 Now that we have a better understanding of how to interact with files in Python.
 We can apply this knowledge to many use cases like storing data, writing logs and interacting with other programs.

+In the next lab, you'll get the chance to use the `open()` function to automate file I/O.

 ***